-If you've inherited a 401(k), your options depend on a variety of factors, including but not limited to the plan's rules, your relationship to the account owner, the age of that owner at the time of their death, and whether they started taking required minimum distributions (which start at age 73).
-Spouses have more options than non spouse beneficiaries.
+If you’ve inherited a 401(k), your options depend on a variety of factors, including but not limited to the plan’s rules, your relationship to the account owner, the age of that owner at the time of their death, and whether they began taking required minimum distributions (which start at age 73).
+Spouses have more options than non-spouse beneficiaries.
 Below are your primary options depending on your beneficiary status.
 You may want to consult a financial or tax advisor to review what makes sense for your situation.

 Take a lump-sum distribution

-A spouse can receive their portion of a 401(k) account as a lump sum, penalty-free.
+A spouse beneficiary can receive their portion of a 401(k) account as a lump sum, penalty-free.
 The IRS taxes lump-sum distributions as ordinary income (except for any Roth 401(k) that has met certain requirements1), and, depending on the account balance and your income level, this could create a substantial tax bill.

 Roll inherited assets into your own retirement account